When was Gerald R. Ford born?

-Just like that, less than three years as US president, Ford was defeated by Carter in the November 1976 election.
+Just like that, less than three years as United States president, Ford was defeated by Carter in the November 1976 election.
 He received only a popular vote of 39.1 million against 40.8 million and an electoral vote of 240 against 297.

-On Inauguration Day, President Jimmy Carter thanked Gerald R. Ford for his contributions to healing the USA.
+On Inauguration Day, President Jimmy Carter thanked Gerald R. Ford for his contributions to healing the United States of America.

 Gerald R. Ford happily spent three decades more of his life after retiring from public service.
-He golfed and skied to his heart’s delight and worked in numerous corporations as a member of the Board of Directors.
+He golfed, skied to his heart’s delight, and worked in numerous corporations as a member of the Board of Directors.

-In the presidential race of 1980, he was offered by Republican candidate Ronald Reagan the vice-presidential post, but he declined the offer.
+In the presidential race of 1980, he was offered the vice-presidential post by Republican candidate Ronald Reagan, but he declined the offer.